Satendra-singh-oos/My-Tube/README.md

   5. **Nested Comment Section**: Implement a nested comment section to facilitate deeper discussions and interactions between users within the comment section.
 This feature will allow users to reply to specific comments, promoting engagement and community building.

+# 🏃Running the Project

+1. Clone the repository to your local machine.

+2. Run `npm install` or `yarn` in the project directory to install the required dependencies.

+3. **Set up environment variables**:

+- Create a `.env` file in both the frontend and backend folders.
+- Add the required environment variables with your credentials, referencing the `.env.sample` file.

+4. **Start the backend server**:

+- cd backend
+- npm run dev

+5. **Start the frontend development server**:

+- cd frontend
+- npm run dev

+6. Open [http://localhost:5173](http://localhost:5173) (or the address shown in your console) in your web browser to view the app.

 ## Special Thanks

 - A special thank you to [HiteshSir](https://www.youtube.com/@@HiteshChoudharydotcom) for providing the initial idea and valuable insights that inspired this project.